Session 2: Genesis & the Creation Stories

 In this session we will explore the two creation stories contained in Genesis 1-3.
 These stories fall into the genre of Foundational Myth/Legend.
 This does not mean that they are 'fairy stories'.
 This genre description in the Hebrew Bible/OT is used to describe a type of writing that is more like the parables of Jesus in the New Testament.
 The stories are not meant to be understood literally but to be explored to find the multiple layers of meaning which convey truth at a deeper level.
 Attempting to understand them as historical fact is unhelpful.
 We need to look at how they relate to history but not to read them as such, as John Collins (2004) notes: “In the modern world there is often a tendency to equate truth with historical fact.
 This tendency may be naïve and unsophisticated but it is widespread and we cannot ignore it.
 If we are to arrive at a more sophisticated conception of biblical truth we must first clarify the complex ways in which these books relate to history.” (p10).

-We will see as we progress through the preparatory reading how the writers of these stories took familiar myths of the day and transformed them into a powerful new understanding of a non-mythological God who cares deeply for all creation.
+We will see, as we progress through the material in this session, how the writers of these stories took familiar myths of the day and transformed them into a powerful new understanding of a non-mythological God who cares deeply for all creation.

 Genesis and Enuma Elish